Housing Imagery

 Duo Mobile

 RIT uses Duo for their 2-factor authentication, which requires the phone app to allow you to access secure RIT websites such as MyCourses and SIS.
+This is required to access RIT content.

 Apple / Android